justinleewells/pogo-optimizer/README.md

 ## Phone Setup

+Before proceeding to phone setup, you should have a webserver running on your host computer, and your phone and host computer should be connected to the same network.

-Next, check your network settings for your internal ip address.
+Check your host computer's network settings for your IP address.
-If your host computer's IP is 10.0.1.3, you'll add 10.0.1.3:8081 as a proxy on your phone.
+If your host computer's IP is 10.0.1.3, you'll visit http://10.0.1.3:3000 on your phone to view the pogo-optimizer application.
+Verify you can connect before continuing.

 Next, visit http://10.0.1.3:3000/ca.pem and install the certificate.

+Then, add 10.0.1.3 port 8081 as a proxy for your WiFi connection on your phone.

-After accepting the certificate, open Pokemon GO on your phone.
-After you can see your character walking around, go to localhost:3000 on your host machine.
-Enjoy.
+Lastly, after accepting the certificate and enabling the proxy, open Pokemon GO on your phone.
+After you can see your character walking around, go to http://localhost:3000 on your host machine.
+Enjoy!

-## iOS
+### iOS

 To set up a WiFi proxy on your iOS 9.0.0+ phone, follow these steps: